 Project Monitoring & Controlling Done Right – Part Three: Evaluate Whether You Need To Make Any Changes And Figure Out Why

-Having to make changes is a normal thing that can happen in any project, but that doesn’t mean there’s nothing you can do to try and avoid it.
+Having to make changes is a normal thing that can happen in any project monitoring and control, but that doesn’t mean there’s nothing you can do to try and avoid it.
 For example, extending a comprehensive outlook with your client about the process every change has to go through will help diminish the changes that are unnecessary or spurred on more by emotion than a logical decision, as well as sharing all the details about how this could delay things, or make the allocated budget no longer enough to cover the costs.

 Project Monitoring & Controlling Done Right – Part Four: Perform Any Rejection Or Approval For Change